Tennis Clubs in Kalamazoo & Southwest Michigan

 Stowe Stadium & the USTA Boys' National Championships

-Stowe Stadium sits at the corner of Acker Lane on the wooded campus of Kalamazoo College and features 11 outdoor hard courts with seating for 3,000 spectators.
-Since 1943 -- when Dr. Allen B. Stowe brought the tournament to K-College after its earlier stops at Culver Military Academy, Longwood Cricket Club, and West Side Tennis Club in Forest Hills -- Stowe Stadium has hosted the USTA Boys' 18s and 16s National Championships every August.
-Nearby Western Michigan University's 20-court Raymond Sorensen complex serves as overflow for the expanded tournament, and the YMCA of Greater Kalamazoo and Portage West Middle School host practice courts.
-The tournament's alumni roster reads like a history of American tennis: Tony Trabert, Arthur Ashe, Stan Smith, Rod Laver, Jimmy Connors, John McEnroe, Aaron Krickstein (a Grosse Pointe, Michigan native who won the 1983 18s singles title), Andre Agassi (1985 16s doubles champion), Pete Sampras, Michael Chang, Andy Roddick (1999 18s doubles champion), and Bob and Mike Bryan (back-to-back doubles champions in 1996).
+Stowe Stadium sits on Acker Lane on the wooded campus of Kalamazoo College and features 11 outdoor hard courts with seating for 3,000 spectators.
+Since 1943 -- when Dr. Allen B. Stowe, a Kalamazoo College chemistry professor and tennis coach, brought the tournament to K-College after its earlier stops at Culver Military Academy and West Side Tennis Club in Forest Hills -- Stowe Stadium has hosted the USTA Boys' 18s and 16s National Championships every August.
+Nearby Western Michigan University's 20-court Raymond Sorensen complex serves as overflow for the 192-player singles draws.
+The tournament's alumni roster reads like a history of American tennis: Tony Trabert, Arthur Ashe, Stan Smith, Rod Laver, Jimmy Connors, John McEnroe, Aaron Krickstein (a Grosse Pointe, Michigan native who won the 1983 18s singles title), Andre Agassi (1985 16s doubles champion with John Falbo), Pete Sampras, Michael Chang, Andy Roddick (1999 18s doubles champion with LeVar Harper-Griffith; 1998 16s singles runner-up), and Bob and Mike Bryan (who in 1996 became the first doubles duo to win back-to-back Kalamazoo titles since 1945-46).
 The Boys' 18s singles and doubles champions each receive automatic bids to the main draw of the U.S. Open -- making a Kalamazoo championship the most consequential junior title in American tennis.

 Competitive Adult Tennis in Kalamazoo & Southwest Michigan

 Adult competitive tennis across Kalamazoo and Southwest Michigan is coordinated by the Western Michigan Tennis Association (WMTA), the USTA Midwest district whose territory spans Kalamazoo, Grand Rapids, Holland, Lansing, and Muskegon.
 The WMTA organizes USTA League play at all NTRP levels from 2.5 through 5.0, including Adult 18 & Over, 40 & Over, 55 & Over, and 65 & Over divisions for men's, women's, and mixed doubles, with teams advancing through USTA Midwest to state and sectional championships.
 The city's deep tennis culture -- sustained by the annual Nationals at Stowe Stadium -- translates into unusually strong adult league participation for a mid-sized Midwest market.
-Kalamazoo Country Club, the Markin Racquet Center (Kalamazoo College's indoor facility with 4 courts), and the YMCA of Greater Kalamazoo (with 4 indoor courts at the Maple branch and 6 indoor courts at the Portage branch) anchor the local league community.
-The broader Southwest Michigan competitive community extends through Portage, Battle Creek (home to Minges Creek Athletic Club with 6 indoor courts), and the Lake Michigan shoreline communities of St. Joseph and Benton Harbor, each with their own club and public court facilities feeding into the WMTA league network.
+Kalamazoo Country Club, the Markin Racquet Center (Kalamazoo College's indoor facility with 4 courts), and the YMCA of Greater Kalamazoo anchor the local league community.
+The broader Southwest Michigan competitive community extends through Portage, Battle Creek (home to Minges Creek Athletic Club), and the Lake Michigan shoreline communities of St. Joseph and Benton Harbor, each with their own club and public court facilities feeding into the WMTA league network.

 For the current Western Michigan adult league schedule, visit the Western Michigan Adult League page or the USTA Midwest Section.